 - Add 1 of the chopped onions (reserve the other chopped onion for later), celery, carrot and garlic and fry over a medium heat to soften.

 - Add the butternut squash, herbs and paprika and fry for a further couple of minutes.

 - Add the passata, stock, mustard powder, garlic powder, onion powder and Worcestershire sauce and balsamic vinegar.
-Bring to a boil, then reduce heat to low, cover and simmer until butternut squash is softened and sauce has reduced down slightly (approx 45 mins).
+Bring to a boil, then reduce heat to low, cover and simmer until butternut squash is softened and the sauce has reduced down slightly (approx 45 mins).